-The Trans-NIH CVI Workshop, co-chaired by Melinda Chang, MD, and Lotfi Merabet, OD, PhD, MPH, composed a working definition of CVI and outlined the parameters for a CVI registry.
+The Trans-NIH CVI

+Workshop, co-chaired by

+Melinda Chang, MD, and

+Lotfi Merabet, OD, PhD,

+MPH, composed a working

+definition of CVI and

+outlined the parameters for

+a CVI registry.

 With diagnostic criteria and data collection, the medical community will be able to diagnose more closely, refine diagnostic batteries, identify meaningful outcomes, and document the scope and prevalence of co-occurring conditions.

-The NIH CVI Working Group's paper on the definition of CVI will be published in the December issue of Ophthalmology!
+The NIH CVI Working Group's paper on the definition of CVI was published in the December issue of Ophthalmology!

 Chang and Sharon Lehman, MD, co-authored an American Academy of Pediatrics Clinical Report on screening for CVI, which should help pediatricians identify and refer patients with suspected CVI.

 They hope their efforts will help doctors recognize and diagnose children with CVI earlier so that they can receive services.
-It will be published in Pediatrics.